How to paint a portrait series. This is part 5 of a 5 part series of tutorials for beginners making the transition from drawing to oil painting.

 Adding dark accents

-Now I squeeze out some of the Ivory black and use this diluted with a tiny amount of medium to the very darkest areas of the portrait
+Now I squeeze out some of the Ivory blacks and use this diluted with a tiny amount of medium to the very darkest areas of the portrait

 With the fine sable round, I dot in highlights around the eye, this can really add a punch to the eye and make them stand out from the rest of the features.

 A Word of Warning…

 This doesn’t just happen with one quick swift movement of the brush.
 As we get into more details of the face there is more room for mistakes and the drawing to go out.
 It’s amazing how a little change in movement or shape can change the sitter’s look, feel and emotion.